lowrank/latent-seminar/source/content/index.md

 ![](./images/banner.png)

 >[!note]
-> This  `non-existent` seminar is purely for personal interests.
+> This seminar series is purely for personal interests.